 Aloe vera benefits range from natural remedies like rubbing on inflamed skin to soothe the area to manufactured products like aloe soap.
 Aloe has been used in the past as herbal medicine in Sub-Saharan African households to alleviate stomach upsets and clear skin blemishes.

-Aloe Vera Traditional Uses
+Traditional Uses

-In sub-Saharan Africa there are reports of aloe being used as a purgative, stimulant, and tonic due to its exertion on the small intestines to treat gastrointestinal disorders.
+In sub-Saharan Africa, there are reports of aloe being used as a purgative, stimulant, and tonic due to its exertion on the small intestines to treat gastrointestinal disorders.

 The aloe vera gel has also been used as a treatment for skin conditions such as rashes, burns, and wounds to promote healing.
 In high doses, it was also used as an abortifacient, but in low doses, it was used to stimulate blood flow to the pelvic muscle and promote menses in women with menstrual problems (an emmenagogue).

 - Used as topical medication for acne, psoriasis, cold sores, dry skin, and rashes.
 Formulated as skin cosmetics in soap, body gels, and lotions.
+The topical gel hydroethanolic extract of 0.5% showed activity against psoriasis and seborrheic dermatitis when applied thrice a day in 60 patients.
+This was via inhibition of thromboxane A2 and the moisturizing effect of aloesin and flavones.

 - In vitro studies with cats and dogs via topical application elicited faster wound shrinkage, reduced healing time, and better scarring compared to silver sulfadiazine.
-Drudi D 2018

 - As a vermifuge and repellent.
 Aloe has shown activity against Conchorca onchengi when ingested through polyphenol oxidative stress and improves tungiasis outcome when mixed with coconut-based oil repellent.
 M. Thieleke 2013

 - As an antibacterial.
 When formulated in a mouthwash by reduction of dental plaque.
 It works just as well as chlorhexidine with the advantage of not staining teeth.
-Bushra 2014

 - Use as an anti-inflammatory agent.
 In ulcerative colitis, it has been proven to reduce associated pain and bloating.
 The study used 100 ml of aloe vera gel twice daily over 4 weeks.
-Langmead L 2004

 Aloe can be used as: